WarperSan/ThunderPipe/README.md

     <package-folder>    Folder containg the package's files

 OPTIONS:
                            DEFAULT
     -h, --help                                        Prints help information
         --token                                       Authentication token used to publish the package.
-Required --icon             ./icon.png                 Path from the package folder to the icon file
-        --manifest         ./manifest.json            Path from the package folder to the manifest file --author                                      Name of the author that would publish the package --readme           ./README.md                Path from the package folder to the README file
-        --disable-local                               Determines if local validation will be ignored
-        --enable-remote                               Determines if remote validation rules will be used --repository       https://thunderstore.io    URL of the server hosting the package
+        --icon             ./icon.png                 Path from the package folder to the icon file --manifest         ./manifest.json            Path from the package folder to the manifest file --author                                      Name of the author that would publish the package --readme           ./README.md                Path from the package folder to the README file --disable-local                               Determines if local validation will be ignored --enable-remote                               Determines if remote validation rules will be used --repository       https://thunderstore.io    URL of the server hosting the package
 ```

 ### Publishing